primitive : Java Glossary

 If you want a precise value, or you are counting things, use int or long depending on how big the value is or how big the result of a calculation can be.
 If the value is too fat to fit in a long use BigInteger or BigDecimal.

-If the value is a measurement of a physical quantity, use a double or float depending on the accuracy required.
-It equivalent to scientific notation, allowing very large or very small numbers with only about 15 significant digits.
+If the value is a measurement of a physical quantity, use a double or float depending on the accuracy required. double is equivalent to scientific notation, allowing very large or very small numbers with only 15 significant digits.
 Floating point arithmetic is not precise for a number of reasons.
 On the other hand, it gives you tremendous range.